talyaron/FullStack_March-2024/06-MongoDB/08- Middleware/ClassPuzzle/Orly/orly.md

 2. function export async function is checkuserisadmin by adminid.

-3. throw error 403 if admin not found.
+3. throw error 403  stating "You are not an admin".

 4. if admin req.admin = adminDB.